-Arena football is an indoor game variety of American Football which is played on a smaller field.
+Arena football is an indoor game version of American Football that is played on a smaller field.
 It’s quite faster yet higher-scoring sport.
 It was invented in 1981 and patented by James F. Foster, Jr. in 1987.
-Its playing arena is designed just like basketball or ice hockey with dimensions standard to National Hockey league hockey rink (85 feet width and 200 feet length).
+Its playing arena is designed just like basketball or ice hockey with dimensions standard to a National Hockey League hockey rink (85 feet width and 200 feet length).

 Arena Football is not the only variant of indoor American football, though it is the most widely known, and from this variation most other forms of modern indoor football are at least partially based.

 - American Football — a team sport played on a rectangular field with goalposts at each end.
 Each team attempts to advance an oval ball down the field into the end zone by running or passing it.
 It is also known in some parts of the world (outside of the US) as Gridiron.
 In the US it is referred to simply as football.

 - About football (general)

 - Football Decoder — what is called football around the world?

 - Complete list of sports